 Awards & Honours

 Memorial’s faculties have been recognized with numerous awards and honours for their meaningful contributions to society.
-The Arctic Inspiration Prize, SSHRC Impact Awards gold medal, SSHRC Insight Award, Governor General’s Innovation Award, and the UN’s Climate Solution Award are just a few of the national and international accolades that demonstrate Memorial’s place as a global research university.
+The Arctic Inspiration Prize, SSHRC Impact Awards (including Gold Medal and Insight Award), Governor General’s Innovation Award (2018 and 2019), and the UN’s Climate Solution Award are just a few of the national and international accolades that demonstrate Memorial’s place as a global research university.

 Teaching & Learning

-Offering more than 100 degree programs, Memorial University is one of the largest universities in Atlantic Canada.
+Offering more than 100 degree programs and over 90 professional development courses and certificate programs, Memorial University is one of the largest universities in Atlantic Canada.

 - $1.5 Million in entrance scholarships